Prescription drug misuse FAQs

 What is a drug addiction?

-Drug addiction, or drug dependence, as it is sometimes known, is the compulsive use of a substance which results in physical, psychological harm.
-It is a chronic, often relapsing, condition which can lead to changes in the structure and function of the brain or body.
+Drug addiction, or drug dependence as it is sometimes known, is the compulsive use of a substance that results in physical and psychological harm.
+It is a long-term (chronic), often relapsing, condition that can lead to changes in the structure and function of the brain or body.

 For most people, the initial decision to misuse prescription drugs is voluntary.
 However, over a period of time, changes in the brain caused by repeated drug misuse affect a person's self control and ability to make sound decisions.

 Certain prescription medications, such as analgesics, sleeping pills, amphetamines, and tranquillisers are commonly known for causing drug dependence.
 Three classes of prescription drugs that are often misused include:

 How do opioids work on the brain and the body?

 Since the early 1990s, doctors' prescriptions for opioid medications, such as codeine and morphine, have increased.
 The increase can be attributed to an ageing population and a greater prevalence and understanding of conditions with chronic (long-term) pain.
 When taken as prescribed, opioids and other painkillers manage pain effectively, improving the quality of life for people with chronic pain.

 Using opioids for a short-term period under medical supervision rarely leads to addiction or dependence.
 However, when used long-term, opioids may lead to pain medication misuse with a physical dependence.

 When taken with substances that depress the central nervous system, including alcohol, barbiturates, or benzodiazepines, opiods can be potentially fatal, increasing the risk of respiratorydepression.